PhoenixofForce/Level_Editor/README.md

 When exporting a map it automatically gets trimmed to fit the scene.

 Because of this and other changes we use `map`-files instead of the  just mentioned `umap`-files.
-Here the first line represent the tile size.
+Here the first line `Number;(tags)` represent the tile size followed by a number of tags.
 For each used texture follows a line `#i - texture_name` which is used to replace an texture with an index `i`(starting with 1 since 0 means no texture).
 After that the layers get exported, first the TileLayer, after that FreeLayer and then AreaLayers.
 TileLayers use